Actindo-AG/Documentation/OfferCookbook/04_OfferFromProductCompleteness.md

 The *Split by criterion* action is used to compare the input value with a defined criterion and output it via a different branch depending on whether the input value matches or not.
 For detailed information, see [Split by criterion](../ActindoWorkFlow/UserInterface/08_CoreActions.md#split-by-criterion).

-In this use case, you need to check whether the total completeness value of the *PIM* product coming from the start place via the *in* port is greater than or equal to 100.
+In this use case, this action is used to check whether the total completeness value of the *PIM* product coming from the start place via the *in* port is greater than or equal to 100.

+The *PIM* product in the start place is input via the *in* port.
+If the *PIM* product total completeness input is greater than or equal to 100, the *PIM* product is output via the *match* port.
+Otherwise, the *PIM* product is output via the *noMatch* port, in this case, to the end place.
+This second branch results in no offer being created.

 To do so, you must configure the *Split by criterion* action as follows:

-**Settings**
+#### Settings

 | Field | Value | Comments |
 |---------|-------|----------|